CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

 Safety and Maintenance

-Electric heaters are often seen as the safer option since they don’t carry risks of gas leaks or carbon monoxide poisoning.
+Electric heaters are often seen as the safer option since they do not carry risks of gas leaks or carbon monoxide poisoning.
 However, gas heating systems remain a reliable and popular choice for many families.
 If you decide on gas heating, investing in carbon monoxide detectors and scheduling regular maintenance is a must.

 Why Professional Installation Matters